M. L. Wilson: Career

 By 1910, Wilson became the Assistant State Agronomist at Montana State College at Bozeman from 1910 to 1912.
 In this capacity, he helped new settlers adapt to the semi-arid climate of Montana, teaching them about dryland tillage methods and crops that did not need irrigation.

 Next, he was a county agent in Custer County, Montana from 1912 to 1914, becoming the first county agent in Montana.
 After the Smith–Lever Act of 1914 passed, he became a Montana State Extension Agent Leader from 1914 to 1922.
-However, Montana's agricultural boom during World War I came to an end between 1917 and 1920 when an outbreak of wheat leaf rust, draught, and a drop in prices resulted in thousands of families leaving Montana.
+However, Montana's agricultural boom during World War I came to an end between 1917 and 1920 when an outbreak of wheat leaf rust, drought, and a drop in prices resulted in thousands of families leaving Montana.
 Wilson took a leave of absence from work in 1919 to attend graduate school in Wisconsin.

 The depression of 1921 resulted in farmers demanding price stabilization, domestic allotments, and parity.
 When Wilson returned to Montana, he focused on the economic needs of the farmers.
 He interviewed farmers that had remained, despite the failures of their neighbors.
 His study showed the need for a drastic change in farm management and led to new guidelines for those farming in arid climates.
 However, Wilson believed more help was needed in Montana.
-He supported the McNary–Haugen Farm Relief Bill which was passed by Congress two times but vetoed by President Calvin Coolidge both times.
+He supported the McNary–Haugen Farm Relief Bill which was passed by Congress two times, but vetoed by President Calvin Coolidge both times.

 From 1922 to 1924, Wilson worked as an extension agricultural economist at Montana State College; the first person in Montana to serve in this capacity.
 His work came to the attention of Beardsley Ruml, director of the Laura Spelman Rockefeller Foundation.
 With the Foundations support, the Fairway Farms Corporation of Montana organized in 1924, involving Montana farmers, businessmen, and Wilson.
 Fairway Farms purchased eight test farms in various parts of the state, finding tenants or buyers who were willing to follow the corporation's recommended farming systems and practices.